ahmecse/DL-Assignments-1-IITM-CS6910/README.md

   11. `lambd` stores the regularization constant for weight decay
   12. `optimization_function` stores the name of the gradient descent algorithm

-## Addition of a New Optimization Function
+## Template for Adding a New Optimization Function

 We have provided a template for adding an optimization function on similar lines to previous functions.
 The user needs to add the following code snippets to form a new optimization function:
 1. Declare and initialize dictionaries and other data structures as per the requirement of the optimization function.